Community Dialogue on the Downtown Site

 Show us your best ideas for the site!

 What is your vision for the Downtown Property site?
-Share your ideas by taking our brief survey and submitting photos or drawings of examples – local, regional, or even international – that you see as possibilities for the site.
+Share your ideas by submitting to the Community Development Department the photos or drawings of examples – local, regional, or even international – that you see as possibilities for the site.
 What would you like to see?
 Where is your example from?
 Why does your example work?
 What makes it a great choice for Clayton?

 All ideas will be reviewed for feasibility, design, and community acceptance.